 About the Department

-Chief Gary Dougherty oversees a staff of seven (7) full-time officers, three (3) part-time officers and five (5) reserve officers.
-All share the duties coming with being a part of the department, providing 24/7 police protection to residents and businesses.
+Chief Gary Dougherty oversees a staff of seven (7) full-time officers, three (3) part-time officers and five (5) reserve officers, sharing the duties of the department and providing 24/7 police protection to residents and businesses.
 The fully-commissioned reserve officers voluntarily serve in court, at special events/functions and anywhere else needed at least 20 hours/month [to keep up their certifications].